corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 ### Signing the transaction

-Once we are satisfied with the contents and existing signatures over the transaction, we add our signature to the `SignedTransaction` to indicate that we approve the transaction.
+Once you are satisfied with the contents and existing signatures over the transaction, you add your signature to the `SignedTransaction` to indicate that you approve the transaction.

-We can sign using our legal identity key, as follows:
+You can sign using the legal identity key, as follows:

 {{< tabs name="tabs-34" >}}
 {{% tab name="kotlin" %}}